jiyadave/finance_calculator/README.md

 # Finance Calculator

-For my first Capstone project, I have created a finance calculator 🧮, that allows the user to calculate the amount of interest they will earn on an investment 💷 or the amount they will have to repay on a home loan 🏡.
+*  For my first Capstone project, I have created a finance calculator.🧮

+*  Which allows the user to calculate the amount of interest they will earn on an investment.💷

+* Or the amount they will have to repay on a home loan.🏡